 Campus Crime Statistics

-All campus dining locations accept cash, credit card, Marist Money or Thrifty Cash.
-Students may add funds to their Thrifty Cash account at the Office of Student Accounts located in Donnelly Hall.
+Students may add funds to their Thrifty Cash account at the Office of Student Financial Services located in Donnelly Hall, 200.

-Valley Café, located in the Cabaret, offers lunch every Tuesday, prepared with organic and regional sustainable foods from the Hudson Valley and the tri-state area.
+- Valley Café, located in the Cabaret, offers lunch every Tuesday, prepared with local and regional foods from the Hudson Valley and the tri-state area.
 Students enrolled in a dining plan can use their plan for admission to the Café.

-Jazzman’s Café, located in Upper West Cedar Townhouse, Building V, and features a grille station, hot and cold beverages, deli, salads, snacks and convenience items.
+- Marketplace, located in Upper West Cedar Townhouse, Building V, features a grille station, hot and cold beverages, deli, salads, snacks and convenience items.

 Hours of Operations